steveukx/git-js/readme.md

 `.silent(isSilent)` sets whether the console should be used for logging errors (defaults to `true` when the `NODE_ENV` contains the string `prod`)

-`.revparse(command, handlerFn)` where the command should be an array of string options compatible with the [git rev-parse](http://git-scm.com/docs/git-rev-parse)

 `.rm([fileA, ...], handlerFn)` removes any number of files from source control

 `.rmKeepLocal([fileA, ...], handlerFn)` removes files from source control but leaves them on disk